Wagle Ki Duniya – Nayi Peedhi Naye Kissey: Production

 The show is produced by Jamnadas Majethia and Aatish Kapadia of Hats Off Productions.
 The show was first teased featuring Sumeet Raghavan on Sony SAB's official YouTube channel on 5 December 2020.
 The show has been given a special COVID-19 touch.

 The shooting of the show was halted in April 2021 after eight people reportedly tested positive for COVID-19.
 Fresh episodes started airing on 26 April, with episodes being shot in Silvassa.
 Towards the end of June, shooting restarted in Mumbai.

 In August 2021, Deven Bhojani was cast, reprising his role of Anna from Sony SAB's show Bhakarwadi.

 Crossover

-The Big Shanivaar is crossover of all Sony SAB (except Taarak Mehta Ka Ooltah Chashmah) shows telecasting at that time on 9 October 2021 to promote Sony SAB telecasting their shows on Saturday also.
+The Big Shanivaar is crossover of all Sony SAB's on-going shows (except Taarak Mehta Ka Ooltah Chashmah) on 9 October 2021 to promote Sony SAB telecasting their shows on Saturday also.

-The Big Shanivaar is crossover of all Sony SAB (except Taarak Mehta Ka Ooltah Chashmah) shows telecasting at that time on 20 November 2021 on the occasion of Diwali in Parakram SAF (Ziddi Dil Maane Na) and to help its Cadet Koel Roy in escaping from her husband.
+The Big Shanivaar is crossover of all Sony SAB's on-going shows (except Taarak Mehta Ka Ooltah Chashmah) on 20 November 2021 on the occasion of Diwali in Parakram SAF and to help its Cadet Koel Roy in escaping from her husband.

-Shaam Shaandar is the New Year special, a one-hour special episode on 31 December 2021 along with Ziddi Dil Maane Na and Maddam Sir.
+Wagle Ki Duniya had multiple crossover with Pushpa Impossible from 12 September 2022 to 13 September 2022, on 1 July 2023, on 9 and 14 September 2024, and on 17 and 19 October 2024.

-A one-hour special crossover with Pushpa Impossible from 12 September 2022 to 13 September 2022.
+From 15 to 19 October 2024, Gulki Joshi who played role of Haseena Malik in Maddam Sir appeared in Wagle Ki Duniya.